(226) 706 8888 ext. 122

 Allie Mayberry, M.A., B.Sc.

 Wildlife Biologist & Social Research Consultant

-Allie Mayberry is a wildlife specialist with a background in biology and human geography.
-She has diverse experience working on wildlife management, natural resource management, and community development projects with Indigenous communities in Canada, Southeast Asia, and Southern Africa.
-Allie is also a strong communicator who has engaged in environmental education, natural history interpretation, and multimedia public outreach initiatives.
+Allie Mayberry is a terrestrial wildlife specialist with a background in ecology and geography.
+She has diverse experience working at the intersection of wildlife management and environmental regulatory projects, and community development initiatives with Indigenous communities across Canada and internationally.
+Allie is also a keen naturalist who has worked in environmental education, natural history interpretation, and multimedia public outreach initiatives.

-Allie is passionate about bridging the gap between communities, governments, and the private sector by helping them to achieve their wildlife and natural resource management goals.
-She believes that positive working relationships are built on clear communication and mutual understanding, and enjoys projects that are beneficial for all parties involved.
+Allie is passionate about fostering positive working relationships between communities, governments, and the private sector and helping them to achieve their wildlife and natural resource management goals.

 Wildlife Ecology | Community Consultation and Engagement |Environmental Impact Assessment | Indigenous Knowledge Studies | Natural and Social Science Research Projects| Human-Wildlife Conflict | Multimedia and Visual Communications |